AuHau/giTrack/README.md

 > Zero-touch time tracking using Git

-## About
+## Background

-giTrack is an utility that aims to make developer's life simpler by taking out the frequent management's requirement of reporting the spent time.
+giTrack is an utility that aims to make developer's life simpler by taking out the frequent management's requirement of reporting the time spent.
 It does so using Git's commit messages and times for creating time entries, which to my experience correlates quiet a lot.
 It won't produce 100% accurate reports, but it should be "good enough" to meet the requirement (and it will at least motivate the developer to write proper commit's messages).